TrilliantHealth/trilliant-data-science/libs/tabularasa/README.md

 define the schema of that data in the `tables` section of your [schema file](#the-schema-file), pointing the `dependencies.filename` of the table to the new CSV file.

+Note that this direct file reference approach works only with files that can unambiguously be interpreted into the table's schema.
+Currently this is implemented for character-delimited text files such as CSV/TSV (with many exposed options for parsing), but could be extended to other tabular formats in the future.

 #### Choosing Between Local and Remote Data

 When deciding how to store your source data, consider these trade-offs: